A Mom and Daughter Remodel Their Forever Home

 The highest priority with the renovation was to cure the ugliness!
 The apartment hadn’t been touched since the ’70s.
 There was fake wood paneling in the hallways, old linoleum plunked down over the amazing original hardwood floors, and layers and layers of paint.
 The space was tight and there was a lot of wasted space in the kitchen that I wanted to find a way to utilize.

 The first few days during the demo were the best part of the process, because I could finally see what things were really going to look like.
 I was most excited to take down the wall between the kitchen and the living room.
 It made all the difference in creating an open, warm area.
 Once we knocked that down, it gave us space for a table and chairs that we wouldn’t have otherwise.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 In the kitchen, we installed new custom cabinets, plus more cabinets next to the stove.
 I went for a 30-inch stainless-steel farmer’s sink, quartz countertops, and a new stove.
 My favorite thing in the whole house is the kitchen backsplash; I love that funky design.